iai-group/DialogueKit/README.md

 pip install dialoguekit
 ```

-If you want to install a DialogueKit from a specific commit or straight from github this is still possible.
+Follow the commands below to install DialogueKit from a specific commit or straight from GitHub.

 The command will install the latest version from the main branch.